Top 11 Baby Massage Oils: Know What's Best For Your Baby

 According to Dr. James Walker, assistant professor of Clinical Medicine at LSU Health Sciences Center, New Orleans, “Lavender oil is one of the essential oils that should not be used on babies, as it may cause skin irritation, respiratory problems, and hormonal imbalances.
 However, some lavender-based products, such as baby shampoos and lotions containing small amounts of lavender oil, are safe.
 It’s always best to consult a pediatrician before using new products on a baby’s skin.”

 Massage is a great technique that helps you bond with the baby.
 The type or technique of massage you choose could also determine the benefits that your baby derives from oil massages.
-Always check with your doctor before selecting oils for baby skin – for it must be suitable for them and have no detrimental effects.
+Always check with your doctor before selecting oils for baby skin care, for they must be suitable for them and have no detrimental effects.

 Infographic: Tips To Keep In Mind While Massaging Your Baby